Cholesteatoma Treatment (Mastoid Surgery)

 If a canal-wall-up tympanomastoidectomy was performed, typically no aftercare is required after post-operative healing.

 If a canal-wall-down tympanomastoidectomy or radical mastoidectomy was performed, routine ear cleaning (every 4-8 months) is required as earwax may no longer come out the ear canal normally causing an exuberant earwax buildup to occur within the post-surgical cavity.

 Careful examination is also performed to make sure cholesteatoma has not come back which unfortuantely is not uncommon years or even decades after the first and second stage surgery has been performed.

 In order to further reduce these recurrences, surgeons are now incorporating endoscopic tools which enable magnified examination into difficult to see crevices within the ear to make sure cholesteatoma has been completely eradicated during the first and second stage surgeries.

-Please note that in our office, only Dr. Redmon performs cholesteatoma surgeries.
+Please note that Dr. Chang no longer performs cholesteatoma surgeries.